Efficient Verification of Optimized Code: Correct High-speed X25519: Elliptic Curve Cryptography on Small Devices

-The Montgomery ladder is implemented iteratively as illustrated by Algorithm~\ref{alg:mladder}.
-We will show in Section~\ref{sec:laddernote} that the specification shown here is not entirely rigorous.
-The \textsc{Ladderstep} procedure shown in Algorithm~\ref{alg:ladderstep} is an optimized implementation of Montgomery's formulas in \cite{monty87}.
-Note that the literature often only shows the Montgomery ladder in this iterated version, often---confusingly---with minor variations \cite{rfc7748, bernstein-dh}.
+The Montgomery ladder is implemented in C iteratively as illustrated by Algorithm~\ref{alg:mladder}.
+Essentially this computes the scalar multiple using the same double-and-add scheme as the \textsc{Ladder} function defined above, starting at the least significant bit of its input, and swapping the roles of $(\ratio{X_1}{Z_1})$ and $(\ratio{X_2}{Z_2})$ as needed.
+We will show in Section~\ref{sec:laddernote} that the informal specification given here is \emph{not} entirely correct.
+The \textsc{Ladderstep} procedure shown in Algorithm~\ref{alg:ladderstep} is an optimized implementation of Montgomery's formulas\cite{monty87} for doubling and adding points.
+Note that the literature usually only presents the Montgomery ladder in this iterated version, often---confusingly---with minor variations to the \textsc{Ladderstep} procedure\cite{rfc7748, bernstein-dh}.
+We find this optimized form of the Montgomery ladder hard to understand, making its full formal verification desirable.